factorymedia/standards/coding-styles/css/README.md

 ## New project template

-If you are starting a new project; Copy the files from the [sass directory](sass/) above into the sass directory of your new project to give you ITCSS named template files for you to customise accordingly.
+If you are starting a new project; Copy the files from the [SASS directory](sass/) above into the sass directory of your new project to give you ITCSS named template files for you to customise accordingly.

 ## Contents